-Read an interview with Nikhil Khushalani, MD, Section Chief of Soft Tissue and Melanoma and Director of the IL-2 Program at Roswell Park Cancer Institute (RPCI), about the use of high-dose interleukin-2 (IL-2) for the treatment of melanoma and kidney cancers and the clinical trials currently underway to investigate the response of IL-2 in patients.
+Read an interview with Nikhil Khushalani, MD, formerly of Roswell Park Cancer Institute (RPCI), about the use of high-dose interleukin-2 (IL-2) for the treatment of melanoma and kidney cancers and the clinical trials currently underway to investigate the response of IL-2 in patients.

 Q: What types of cancers have shown the greatest response thus far to immunotherapy?

 A: Immunotherapy drugs have long been studied due to their potential as anti-cancer agents.
 The two diseases where immunotherapy has made a distinct impact on patient outcomes, in the advanced setting, are melanoma and kidney cancer, two seemingly very different neoplasms.
 The treatment landscape in both has undergone significant changes in the past several years with the approval of new drugs by the United States Food and Drug Administration (FDA).
 Much of this improvement has come with greater understanding of the molecular biology of these cancers.
 Despite this, most patients with advanced melanoma or kidney cancer will eventually experience progression of their disease, stressing the ongoing need for investigation in this field.

 Q: What outcomes have been achieved with the use of high-dose IL-2 for melanoma and kidney cancers?